daattali/beautiful-jekyll/_posts/2016-06-08-migrating-essentials-host-to-new-standard-cluster-license-and-evc-issues.md

 date: '2016-06-09'
 subtitle: 'EVC, license issue and cold vMotion script'
 ---
-At work we are currently in the process of completely rebuilding the development cluster that was a 3 hosts running ESXi 5.1 with vSphere Essentials license connected to a vCenter Essentials.
+At work we are currently in the process of completely rebuilding the development cluster that was composed of 3 hosts running ESXi 5.1 with vSphere Essentials license managed by a vCenter Essentials.
 I have built and configured my new cluster running the last build of vSphere Standard 6.0 (3825889 at the date of this post) managed by a vCenter.
 The clusted is composed of a bunch of recently bought servers and older ones running at the **Westmere EVC level** (some have x5660 CPUs).
 But I wanted to keep the ones from the old dev cluster as well as they have pretty good hardware configurations (E5-26xx) but reinstall them from scratch.

-These 3 hosts were running the developpers/testers' virtual machines, I couldn't just nuke them.
+Because these 3 hosts were running the developers/testers' virtual machines, I couldn't just nuke them.
 So I had to migrate the VMs to the new cluster with the least downtime possible as they are actively used, and even though I don't mind for the production I'm not really keen to work at night for the pre-prod.

 During the migration, I stumbled into two small problems that I didn't really think about beforehand.